aderusha/HASwitchPlate/Documentation/06_MQTT_Control.md

 ## Home Assistant Automation Example

 The HASP project includes [a number of Home Assistant automations](../Home_Assistant) to get you up and running.
 To make full use of your HASP you will want to customize these automations to suit your own needs.
-The example automations provided are broken down into pages, and the ideas presented build on each other as you work through each page.
+The example automations provided are broken down into pages, and the ideas presented build on each other as you work through each page in numerical order.
 If you're looking to understand how this works, [start with page 1](../Home_Assistant/packages/plate01/hasp_plate01_p1_scenes.yaml) and work your way up through the rest.

 Let's take a look at an automation example to handle the `p[1].b[4]` button we were just working with.
 The automations discussed here will be specific to Home Assistant but the concepts should apply to any home automation platform.